luisrodvilladaorg/terraform-aws-production-stack/README.md

 It is intentionally designed to reflect how modern companies structure their cloud infrastructure.

+🔄 CI/CD Workflow (Terraform)

+This project uses GitHub Actions with a self-hosted runner to implement a clean and production-oriented CI/CD workflow for Terraform.

+The pipeline is intentionally split into three responsibilities to avoid accidental infrastructure changes and to follow real enterprise practices.

+📁 Workflow

+.github/workflows/terraform-ci.yml

+Continuous Integration (CI)

+Trigger

+On push and pull_request to main

+Purpose

+Validate Terraform code quality

+Ensure changes are safe before deployment

+Steps

+terraform init

+terraform validate

+terraform plan

+❌ No infrastructure changes are applied during CI.

+📁 Workflow

+.github/workflows/terraform-cd.yml

                            ┌────────────────────────────┐
                            │            User            │
                            │        Browser / Client    │